 The PinePhone is an inexpensive smartphone designed to run free and open source operating systems like Manjaro, postmarketOS, Mobian, or Ubuntu Touch.
 But the phone isn’t 100-percent open hardware: its modem ships relies on proprietary, closed-source firmware.

 A team of independent developers are working to provide an alternative – and it looks like they’re getting closer all the time.

 Developer @biktorgj has posted a short video showing a PinePhone making a phone call using Voice over LTE without using proprietary “blobs.”

 You probably won’t be able to buy a PinePhone that ships with open source modem firmware anytime soon – Pine64’s Lukasz Erecinski says “various legal constraints” make that unlikely.
 But it may soon be possible for PinePhone owners to perform a bit of software surgery to replace the Quectel EG25-G’s proprietary firmware with an open source alternative.

 — Biktor (@biktorgj) February 4, 2021

 Pine64 first highlighted the work of @biktorj and @konradybcio about a month ago and now there’s an unofficial PinePhone Modem SDK project hosted at GitHub.
-A few days ago the first version to without any closed source binaries was released.
+A few days ago the first version to ship without any closed source binaries and with initial support for audio was released.

 The SDK is still a work in progress – the developers note that power consumption has likely been increased in this release, and it takes “some time” for the modem to respond from sleep.